 There are a variety of watch schemes operating across Cheshire which allow you to get involved in your local community or help to tackle issues which you are passionate about.

 Cheshire has good reason to be very proud of Neighbourhood Watch.
 It is one of the county’s most successful exports.
-The initiative began its life in Britain in the village of Mollington, near Chester, in 1982.
-It soon spread around the country, adopting the name Neighbourhood Watch in some areas.
+The initiative began its life as Home Watch in Britain in the village of Mollington, near Chester, in 1982.

 For more information on Neighbourhood Watch please email Volunteer.WatchAlert@cheshire.pnn.police.uk